Ideas for celebrating Neighbour Day

-- Invite a group of neighbours for a backyard or driveway get-together
+- Invite a group of neighbours for a BBQ or afternoon tea

 - Set up a neighbourhood scavenger hunt

-- Go for a walk in small groups to explore your neighbourhood and local parks
+- Go for a walk to explore your neighbourhood while playing I spy

 - Or use your creativity and try something new!

-Share your experience with us through social media by using #yycNeighbourDay.
+Share your Neighbour Day experience with us through social media by using #yycNeighbourDay.

 We will do our best to accommodate all invitations, but we cannot guarantee specific attendance at this time.
 You will receive a response to your invitation prior to the event.